allanwu12321/fundamentals-first-solutions-allanwu12321/variable-scope/quiz.md

     console.log(name); // [3]

 1. What will the `console.log` at [1] print?
+   "Charlie"

 2. What will the `console.log` at [2] print?
+   "Bob"

 3. What will the `console.log` at [3] print?
+   "Alice"

+4. When two variables both have the same name, but are in two block-level scopes, does the inner code block or outer code block take priority?
+(Hint: For [1], which name printed out?)

 After answering the questions above, copy and run the code in the `example` directory and take note of the output.